-A big move is the perfect opportunity to part ways with things you don’t use anymore.
+A big move is a perfect opportunity to part ways with things you don’t use anymore.
 Even if you aren’t downsizing to a smaller living space, you can simplify your move by streamlining your belongings and start out in your new home free of clutter.

 Before you start packing, take stock of your stuff and decide what you really want to keep and what you don’t need anymore.
-Give yourself plenty of time in advance: Stick to one room per day to keep the task from becoming overwhelming or stressful.
+Give yourself plenty of time in advance.
+Stick to one room per day to keep the task from becoming overwhelming or stressful.